ZimaBoard/docs/docs/explore/README.md

 | NVR Storage                                                |                                                   | ETH Node                                                       |
 | Boom!
 Play with PCIe Accessories - RAID                    |                                                   |                                                                |
 | Git Server for Daily Use                                   |                                                   |                                                                |

+## Have a better idea?

+Let's bring it to reality together!

+<action icon="github" link="https://github.com/ZimaBoard/docs/issues/new/choose" extra="positive basic">Create an Issue</action>